This call is closed.

 The challenge is to implement these strategies and make change happen.
 This call focuses on the building of transformation capacities with new perspectives to make the urban transition really happening – by going beyond the usual procedures, and by being more innovative and creative.

-Eight funding agencies from Sweden, Latvia, Netherlands, Belgium, Poland, Romania, and Bulgaria have together a budget of approximately 4 million euro for the call.
-The call follows a one-step evaluation process by an international expert panel.
+Eight funding agencies from Sweden, Latvia, Netherlands, Belgium, Poland, Romania, and Bulgaria had together a budget of approximately 4 million euro for the call.
+The call followed a one-step evaluation process by an international expert panel.

 2. Projects

 The projects selected for funding was decided in the autumn of 2023, and you may find out more about the announcement here.
-You may also browse the Projects section for BTC-ENUTC projects here.
+You may also learn about the projects here:

 3. Events

-International events are arranged to inform applicants about the proposal process and further on networking and exchange between projects.
+International events were arranged to inform applicants about the proposal process and further on networking and exchange between projects.
 For more information, see the time schedule below.

 4. Call topics

-The applicants can select between three topics when developing their projects.
-The three topics can be combined when relevant for the projects purpose, aim and methodology.
-Learn more about the call topics in the call text (see documents).
+The applicants could select between three topics when developing their projects.
+The three topics could be combined when relevant for the projects purpose, aim and methodology.

 Topic 1: Experimentation and co-creation for a beautiful and sustainable urban future